 - Were they able to find it without assistance?

-6. Launching the Intranet
+6. Launching the company intranet

 You’re almost there!
-Leading up to your launch date, plan a celebration within the company announcing the new Intranet.
+Leading up to your launch date, plan a celebration within the company announcing the new intranet.
 The key is to drive adoption with positive reinforcement.

 - Time savings